CV-Det/LPLD/README.md

 ## Visualize

-We provide visualization code with example.jpg.
-We use our trained model to detect foggy cityscapes in the image.
+We provide visualization code.
+We use our trained model to detect foggy cityscapes in the ```example image```.

 <p align="center">
   <img src="https://github.com/junia3/LPLD/assets/79881119/b4b98638-1681-4f21-8181-7cdce83b095a", width="400">